Your Dog Ate A Joint? What To Do If Your Dog Ate Weed

 There could be times when you may not be 100% sure your dog ingested a weed product.
 Let’s say that one day you’re mysteriously missing a joint; you’re sure you didn’t smoke it and your roommate doesn’t have it either, it’s definitely nowhere to be found.
 All of a sudden your dog starts acting weird, like having behaviors that are very unlike him.
 You realize there’s a big chance your dog might have stolen it, most likely even ate it.
 Now, my friend, it is time to observe.

-Here’s the typical symptoms of marijuana ingestion, as provided by Pawp:
+Here are the typical symptoms of marijuana ingestion, as provided by Pawp:

-Yeah, so if these sound familiar I think you can be pretty sure that your dog has been a victim of unsolicited cannabis.
+If these sound familiar I think you can be pretty sure that your dog has been a victim of unsolicited cannabis.
 Naturally, a very important question will pop into your head.

 The short answer: Yes.

 Your pup will get high, so whatever you do, do not disturb them, startle them, or make them uncomfortable.
 Keep in mind that your dog will experience different THC symptoms than you usually do, and it will kick them harder because they probably weigh less than you do.
 Again, chances are he’s getting pretty sick.

 Your dog is probably extremely confused right now, so don’t make it harder than it already is for them.
 Best thing you can do is keep them company and just be there for them until the symptoms wear out.

 Keep in mind that your dog will need extra care if he’s already dealing with health issues, so better take him up with the vet to avoid further risks.